GeostatsGuy/MachineLearningDemos_Book/_sources/intro.md

 #### Suggestions for Using this e-book

-This is a topical approach to the hands-on application of geostatistics.
+This is a topical approach to the hands-on application of machine learning.
 Each chapter stands alone and covers a unique machine learning method.

 * Want to rank your features?